Banjo

 To prevent the banjo from getting scuffed, chipped, and bumped around, always transport the instrument in its carrying case.
 In fact, when you’re not playing the banjo, it’s better to keep it in the case just to be safe!

-Do not store the instrument in very cold or very hot environments.
-You must also keep it away from the following: direct sunlight, heaters or radiators and A/C units.
+Do not store the instrument in very cold or hot environments.
+Please keep it away from direct sunlight, heaters, radiators and A/C units.

 Care instructions

-To wipe down the banjo, ensure that you use a soft, dry, microfibre, lint-free cloth.
+To wipe down the banjo, use a soft, dry, microfibre, lint-free cloth.
 This will help pick up any dust and/or oils that may have accumulated on the body, fingerboard, and strings.

 Do not polish the body or oil the fingerboard.
 Staff at the library will take care of those tasks!

-Do not use any household or personal cleaning products on the guitar, including but not limited to:
+Do not use any of the following household or personal cleaning products on the instrument:

 Music